 Putting solid systems in place is the key to mastering your accounts receivable.
 Instead of reacting to payment issues as they pop up, you can proactively manage your revenue cycle with a few core strategies.
 These practices help you stay organized, identify problems before they grow, and ensure your team works efficiently.
 By making these habits a regular part of your operations, you can create a more stable financial foundation for your practice.

-Analyze Your AR Aging Report Regularly
+How to Read and Use Your AR Aging Report

 Think of your AR aging report as a financial health snapshot.
 It shows you which claims are unpaid and how long they’ve been outstanding, usually in 30-day buckets.
 Don’t let this report gather dust; it’s one of your most powerful tools.
 Make it a habit to review it weekly.
 This regular check-in helps you spot negative trends early, like a specific insurer consistently delaying payments or a sudden increase in claims over 90 days old.
 Using your practice management software, you can dig into these details to find patterns and adjust your follow-up strategy before accounts become difficult to collect.